markovejnovic/MarkoBlog/content/blog/aosp-install.md

 Well, for now, I'd definitely say I'm happy with _AOSPExtended_, but I do plan on finding a more lightweight ROM, which is more tweaked to my preferences.
 Who knows?
 I might even make my own launcher...

+## Update 1

+Well, turns out, _AOSPExtended_ was horrible.
+After a few weeks it got extremely bogged down.
+I replaced with [dotOS](https://www.droidontime.com/) which is fantastic.
+Right off the bat, it's far more responsive, clearer and overall nicer.
+It doesn't have as many customization options, but I can't really complain, since the battery is longer and the performance is far better (I'd even say better than _Mi Ui_.